ajaykumar2pp/Banking-System-Website/README.md

 ## ⭐ Introduction

-This is a Habit Tracker  Project which is built using Nodejs, Ejs ,CSS, Javascript , Bootstrap.
+This is a Basic Bankig System  Project which is built using Nodejs, Ejs ,CSS, Javascript , Bootstrap.
 It is responsive across all devices.
 <br/>
 <br/>

 ## Features
 -A Basic banking system application with features for adding, withdrawing, and transferring money between customers.Dummy data Detch from Database.
 <br/>
 <br/>
 .
 ## Packages Install
 -body-parser <br/>
 -dotenv<br/>